 We wrote a Teacher Feature about Anne almost 2 years ago, but so much has happened in the last couple years we thought it was time for another one.
-In the last 2 years, Anne has helped us expand our nonprofit into schools and community centers throughout the county, developed and run our annual Pop Star Camp, opened her own home to a Molly’s Music studio in Riverside, and performed with notable opera companies throughout Orange, Riverside, and LA County.
+In the last 2 years, Anne has helped us expand our nonprofit into schools and community centers throughout the county, developed and run our annual Pop Star Camp, and performed with notable opera companies throughout Orange, Riverside, and LA County.
 We’re very thankful to have her with us.

 MM: Tell me about your musical training!